kangax/przilla/src/memory-bank/activeContext.md

 ## Recently Implemented

+- **CSV Import Flow: Zod Migration for Type Guards and Validation (Apr 28, 2025):**

+  - All hand-written type guards for CSV import (`isCsvRow`, `isPrzillaCsvRow`) were removed and replaced with Zod schemas (`CsvRowSchema`, `PrzillaCsvRowSchema`).
+  - All property checks for distinguishing row types (e.g., `"date" in row`, `"Date" in row`) in the import flow were replaced with Zod-based type narrowing using `.safeParse`.
+  - All usages in `useScoreProcessing.ts`, `ScoreReviewTable.tsx`, and `ReviewStep.tsx` were updated to use Zod schemas for runtime validation and type inference.
+  - The migration ensures robust, maintainable, and type-safe runtime validation for all imported CSV data.
+  - The test suite was run after migration; all import-related and UI tests passed, confirming correctness and robustness.
+  - Rationale: This aligns with project patterns (see techContext.md), improves runtime safety, and eliminates duplication between TypeScript types and runtime validation logic.

 - **Profile Dropdown Export (Apr 21, 2025):**

   - Added a dropdown menu to the profile name in the main app header (AuthControls).